5-logic/the-sync-backend/README.md

 - [Environment Setup Guide](./docs/environment-setup.md) - Complete guide for setting up environment variables and database configuration
 - [Seeding Data Guide](./docs/seeding-data.md) - Complete guide for seeding initial data into the database

+## 📋 Changelog

+For detailed information about changes in each version, please see our [CHANGELOG.md](./CHANGELOG.md).